rmjarvis/Piff/README.rst

 - Can interpolate across the full field-of-view, or across each chip separately, or a combination of both.
 - Can do the fitting in either real or Fourier space.
-- Has multiple interpolation functions including polynomials, kriging, and PSFEnt.
+- Has multiple interpolation functions including polynomials, gaussian processes, and others.
 - Can take knowledge of the optical aberrations as input to convolve the model of the atmospheric PSF.
 - Performs outlier rejection to detect and remove stars that are not good